May 5, 2022

 - Losing your return or refund

-Mistakes are also made of course by employers, HR departments, the postal service and even tax preparers.
+Mistakes are also made of course by employers, HR departments, the postal service, and even tax preparers.
 So, if your employer sent the wrong information or sent two W2s, it’s likely the income and the taxes the IRS shows for you will be wrong.

 The IRS has also erred on the side of refunding too much.
-In these cases the IRS has not only expected the money back, the Service has also asked for interest and penalties.
+In these cases the IRS has not only expected the money back, but the Service has also asked for interest and penalties.
 One man was sentenced to prison for spending the money erroneously deposited into his account.

 What to do when the IRS fudges

 It’s best to put everything in writing.
 (Plus, it’s really hard to get an IRS representative on the phone.)
 So, write a letter explaining the error and include documentation.
 Follow up in a couple of weeks.
 And then a couple of weeks after that.
 If you still do not get a response it’s time to file an appeal.
-At this stage many people turn to a qualified tax attorney for guidance.
+At this stage, many people turn to a qualified tax attorney for guidance.